 16% more women than men do not have access to ID, resulting in limited legal status and asset ownership.3 Unless DPI approaches systematically include women, the true benefits of DPI approaches will not match the massive scale and urgency of addressing exclusion of women.
-Thinking Gender by Design:

-- the gender justice lens.

-- Patriarchal societal norms and information literacy gaps are particularly acute for marginalized women, requiring lastmile strategies to be gender agile.

-- Data and data-enabled intelligence from information systems must be governed through legal-institutional frameworks that are adequate for women's human rights.

-Examples of DPI's potential

-UNIFIED PAYMENT INTERFACE (UPI)

-DPI STAGE

-India's Unified Payments Interface is an instant, digital payment system for interbank, peer-to-peer and person-to-merchant transactions.
-It is interoperable using open standards (in the form of open APIs) that facilitate innovation by thirdparty developers).
-It has 260 million users, enabling over 2,000 transactions every second in 2022 and connects 414 banks and hosts 9 million monthly transactions.8,9 Leveraging UPI reduces inequalities in financial access by reducing barriers to formal financial systems, bringing in the unbanked population, who are often women.
-It supports transactions in low-resource and offline environments through a suite of call-based solutions for feature phones called UPI 123Pay.
-Multi-mode delivery models - across connectivity levels, channels and device types - promote inclusion across genders, economic backgrounds and literacy levels.

-70 million Indian women are UPI users indicating that in a short time, many female users have found this technology useful5 Note: While this report tries to be as inclusive of all genders as possible, in cases where examples are limited to women, insights from these examples can be extended to the broader conversation for all genders | Sources: (1) BTCA, Reaching Financial Equality for Women, 2021, 2023; (2) ORF, Gender Gap in Agriculture and the 'South Asian Enigma', 2021; (3) Biometric Update, Massive gender disparities in digital ID systems persist, 2021; (4) It for Change, Gender by Design: Principles for Genderresponsive Public Digital Infrastructure, 2023; (5) Economic Times, UPI use among women low, assisted onboarding can drive uptake, 2023; (6) Forbes, Is India's UPI Real-Time Payments System Ready To Go Global?, 2023; (7) NPCI, UPI Product Overview; (8) Inc42, India's Digital payments ecosystem, 2023; (9) NPCI, Product Statistics, 2023; (10) NPCI, UPI 123Pay Product Overview
+Thinking Gender by Design.4 - Data in DPI information systems embody and exercise power, and therefore, design choices must be evaluated through the gender justice lens. - 2.
+Digital systems and datafication processes should respond to the complexities of women's embedded realities. - 3.
+The design and implementation of digital systems must account for women's time poverty and unpaid labour. - 4.
+Patriarchal societal norms and information literacy gaps are particularly acute for marginalized women, requiring lastmile strategies to be gender agile. - 5.
+Data and data-enabled intelligence from information systems must be governed through legal-institutional frameworks that are adequate for women's human rights.
+Note: While this report tries to be as inclusive of all genders as possible, in cases where examples are limited to women, insights from these examples can be extended to the broader conversation for all genders I Sources: (1) BTCA, Reaching Financial Equality for Women, 2021, 2023; (2) ORF, Gender Gap in Agriculture and the 'South Asian Enigma', 2021; (3) Biometric Update, Massive gender disparities in digital ID systems persist, 2021; (4) It for Change, Gender by Design: Principles for Genderresponsive Public Digital Infrastructure, 2023; (5) Economic Times, UPI use among women low, assisted onboarding can drive uptake, 2023; (6) Forbes, Is India's UPI Real-Time Payments System Ready To Go Global?, 2023; (7) NPCI, UPI Product Statistics, 2023; (10) NPCI, UPI 123Pay Product Overview Examples of DPI's potential UNIFIED PAYMENT INTERFACE (UPI) DPI STAGE - India's Unified Payments Interface is an instant, digital payment system for interbank, peer-to-peer and person-to-merchant transactions.6 It is interoperable using open standards (in the form of open APIs) that facilitate innovation by third-party developers).7 It has 260 million users, enabling over 2,000 transactions every second in 2022 and connects 414 banks and hosts 9 million monthly transactions.^{8,9} Leveraging UPI reduces inequalities in financial access by reducing barriers to formal financial systems, bringing in the unbanked population, who are often women.
+It supports transactions in low-resource and offline environments through a suite of call-based solutions for feature phones called UPI 123Pay.10 Multi-mode delivery models - across connectivity levels, channels and device types - promote inclusion across genders, economic backgrounds and literacy levels.

+UPI users

+indicating that in a short time, many female users have found this technology useful5

+18

 Achieving gender equality through DIGITAL PUBLIC INFRASTRUCTURE

-Examples of DPI's potential
+- Examples of DPI's potential

 LOKOS

-DPI STAGE N/A
+DPI STAGE N/A15

-LokOS, run by India's National Rural Livelihood Mission (NRLM), provides a book-keeping platform for Self-Help Groups (which typically consist of women).
-It has a scalable architecture and creates financial data that are securely portable using APIs by both public and private financial service providers.
-It leverages Aadhaar for simplifying eKYC (Know Your Customer).
-It was piloted in 2022 and is yet to achieve its scaling potential as DPI.
+LokOS, run by India's National Rural Livelihood Mission (NRLM), provides a book-keeping platform for Self-Help Groups11 (which typically consist of women).12 It has a scalable architecture and creates financial data that are securely portable using APIs by both public and private financial service providers.
+It leverages Aadhaar for simplifying eKYC (Know Your Customer).13 It was piloted in 2022 and is yet to achieve its scaling potential as DPI.14

-LokOS increases women's access to credit and financial services by eliminating barriers through cashflow-based underwriting and simplified KYC.
+LokOS increases women's access to credit and financial services by eliminating barriers through cashflowbased underwriting and simplified KYC.
 It automates lending processes, improves the economics of serving women groups, and makes interoperable data freely available.
 LokOS makes microfinance commercially viable by significantly cutting costs in the lending process associated with manpower, travel and paperwork.

 Examples of DPI's potential

 BANGLADESH'S CIVIL REGISTRATION AND VITAL STATISTICS SYSTEM

-DPI STAGE -